ngs-docs/angus/chip-seq.md

 ~/bedGraphToBigWig SRR3152806.bedgraph ~/ChIP-seq/bowtie_index/mouse.mm10.genome SRR3152806.bw
 ```

 This is now a file that we can give directly to UCSC.
+But how do we do that!?
+In general, these files will be too big (70+ MB per experiment).

+##

 ## References